Macropodiella

 Macropodiella is a genus of flowering plants in the family Podostemaceae.
-There are four to six species, all native to Africa.
+It includes seven species native to west and west-central Africa, ranging from Guinea to Ivory Coast, and from Cameroon to Gabon.

 These are aquatic herbs found in freshwater.
 The leaves are linear, threadlike, or scale-like.
 The flowers are solitary or in clusters, and each has two tepals.